-The Kids Area is open from 10am till 6pm; it’s packed with activities and there’s always find something new to try.
+Welcome to The Kids Area!
+Absolutely jam packed with workshops, activities and adventure from 10am-6pm… there’s always find something new to try.
 And best of all, everything except the funfair is free – there’s no charge for any workshops or activities so get stuck in and try everything!
+Here’s what’s going on, including with our special partners who’ve been with us since the very first Latitude.

-The Loft Baby & Toddler Tent caters for your youngest with soft play, baby changing & feeding…even baby bath-time.
+Celebrating 20 years with Latitude, The Loft Baby & Toddler Tent are the very heart of the Kids Area.
+They’ve watched many of our festivals youngest attendees grow up over the two decades they’ve been with us – what a milestone!
+They cater for you and your youngest with soft play, baby changing & feeding…even baby bath-time.
 Meet other parents & take some time out.
-There are more activities and services for babies and toddlers in the Enchanted Garden.
+There are more activities and services for families with babies and toddlers in the Enchanted Garden.

-Our local Greenpeace supporters group run a lovely café offering hot and cold food, home-made cakes, soft and hot drinks from breakfast through till dinner, with all profits going to Greenpeace.
+In the Kids Area, our local Waveney Valley Greenpeace Supporters Group run a cafe offering hot and cold food, home-made cakes, soft & hot drinks from breakfast through till dinner, with all profits going to Greenpeace.

 Latitude Sign

-The Kids Theatre Tent has a full programme of live shows, song and dance workshops, puppetry, comedy, drama and more, including:
+The Kids Theatre Tent has a full programme of new live shows, song and dance workshops, comedy, drama and more, including:

 Get as strong as an ant!
 Teach a bee how to buzz!
 Professor Slug makes bugs feel better at his Latitude debut!
 An interactive show packed full of colourful puppets and catchy songs.